 6. Arnos Vale Cemetery

-This Victorian garden cemetery, set in a leafy 45-acre Arcadian landscape is not only dotted with classical buildings, historic monuments, sweeping carriage drives and leafy walks but also cherry blossom too.
-Enjoy a tranquil stroll away from the hustle and bustle and get a dose of cherry blossom this spring whilst you’re there.
+This Victorian garden cemetery, set in a leafy 45-acre Arcadian landscape is not only dotted with classical buildings, historic monuments, sweeping carriage drives and leafy walks but also cherry blossoms too.
+Enjoy a tranquil stroll away from the hustle and bustle and get a dose of cherry blossom this spring while you’re there.

 7. Brandon Hill